 Drug Addiction Recovery Treatment

-An addiction to drugs can hit hard and fast, especially when you are a woman.
+When addiction hits hard and fast you need a rehab near me, especially when you are a woman.
 The physical and psychological makeup of women makes the effects of drug use and abuse stronger.
 This means that dependency occurs at a quicker rate, making it even more difficult to break free from addiction.
-This being the case, women need specially designed treatment plans that take into account the physical and emotional differences they experience in regards to addiction.
+This being the case, women need specially designed treatment plans that take into account the physical and emotional differences they experience in regards to women and addiction.
 A Christian drug rehab program designed to address these special needs is the greatest chance of breaking free.

 Just how prevalent is drug addiction among women?
 A 2014 study found that 15.8 million women had used illegal drugs in the past year and 4.6 million had misused prescription medication.
 In fact, every three minutes a woman is admitted to a hospital due to a reaction to prescription pain medication.
 The female body reacts in a more severe manner to any drug than that of her male counterpart and permanent physical damage is more likely.
 This physical difference is caused by many factors.